-Organizing your garden tools can be a tricky task because there are so many tools in different shapes and sizes.
+Organizing your garden tools can be a tricky task, because there are so many tools in different shapes and sizes.
 Finding the right garden tool organizer for your gardening essentials will make your landscaping days more enjoyable, though.

-Everyone’s gardening hobby looks a little different, so Shira Gill, organizing expert and author of Minimalista, advises, “When shopping for a garden tool organizer, make sure to take stock of the items you need to organize before you buy, noting considerations such as desired height, shape, and storage capacity.”
+Everyone’s gardening hobby looks a little unique, so Shira Gill, organizing expert and author of Minimalista, advises, “When shopping for a garden tool organizer, make sure to take stock of the items you need to organize before you buy, noting considerations such as desired height, shape, and storage capacity.”
 With these things in mind, we researched the best garden tool organizers on the market and evaluated each one on ease of use, versatility, and practicality.

-Here, the best garden tool organizers.
+Here are the best garden tool organizers.

-Best Overall: Kingarage Garden Tool Organizer
+Kingarage Garden Tool Organizer

 Large tool capacity